-Many derivatives contracts are offset, or liquidated, by another derivative before coming to term.
-That means these traders don't worry about having enough money to pay off the derivative if the market goes against them.
+Many derivatives contracts are offset—or liquidated—by another derivative before coming to term.
+These traders don't worry about having enough money to pay off the derivative if the market goes against them.
 If they win, they cash in.

-Just 4 percent of the world's derivatives are traded on exchanges.
+A small percentage of the world's derivatives are traded on exchanges.
 These public exchanges set standardized contract terms.
 They specify the premiums or discounts on the contract price.
 This standardization improves the liquidity of derivatives.
 It makes them more or less exchangeable, thus making them more useful for hedging.

 Stock options are traded on the NASDAQ or the Chicago Board Options Exchange.
-Futures contracts are traded on the Intercontinental Exchange.
-It acquired the New York Board of Trade in 2008.
-It focuses on agricultural and financial contracts, especially coffee, cotton and currency.
-These exchanges are regulated by the Commodities Futures Trading Commission or the Securities and Exchange Commission.
-For a list of exchanges, see Trading Organizations, Clearing Organizations and SEC Self-Regulating Organizations.
+Futures contracts are traded on the Intercontinental Exchange, which acquired the New York Board of Trade in 2007.
+It focuses on financial contracts, especially on currency, and agricultural contracts, principally dealing with coffee and cotton.

 Types of Financial Derivatives

-There are two major types.
-Asset-backed commercial paper is based on corporate and business debt.
+There are two major types: Asset-backed commercial paper is based on corporate and business debt.
 Mortgage-backed securities are based on mortgages.
 When the housing market collapsed in 2006, so did the value of the MBS and then the ABCP.

-For example, a trader might sell stock in the U.S. and buy it in a foreign currency to hedge currency risk.
-These are OTC, so not traded on an exchange.
+For example, a trader might sell stock in the United States and buy it in a foreign currency to hedge currency risk.
+These are OTC, so these are not traded on an exchange.
 A company might swap the fixed-rate coupon stream of a bond for a variable-rate payment stream of another company's bond.

 The most infamous of these swaps were credit default swaps.
-That’s because they also helped cause 2008 financial crisis.
-They were sold to insure against the default of municipal bonds, corporate debt or mortgage-backed securities.
+They also helped cause the 2008 financial crisis.
+They were sold to insure against the default of municipal bonds, corporate debt, or mortgage-backed securities.

 Another type of derivative simply gives the buyer the option to either buy or sell the asset at a certain price and date.

-Another type of derivative simply gives the buyer the option to either buy or sell the asset at a certain price and date.
-The most widely-used are options.
+The most widely used are options.
 The right to buy is a call option, and the right to sell a stock is a put option.

 Four Risks of Derivatives

-Derivatives have four large risks.
-The most dangerous is that it's nearly impossible to know any derivative's real value.
-That's because it's based on the value of one or more underlying asset.
-Their complexity makes them difficult to price.
 That's the reason mortgage-backed securities were so deadly to the economy.
 No one, not even the computer programmers who created them, knew what their price was when housing prices dropped.
-Banks become unwilling to trade them because they couldn't value them.
+Banks had become unwilling to trade them because they couldn't value them.

 Another risk is also one of the things that makes them so attractive: leverage.
-For example, futures traders are only required to put 2-10 percent of the contract into a margin account to maintain ownership.
+For example, futures traders are only required to put 2% to 10% of the contract into a margin account to maintain ownership.
 If the value of the underlying asset drops, they must add money to the margin account to maintain that percentage until the contract expires or is offset.

 The third risk is their time restriction.
 It's one thing to bet that gas prices will go up.
 It's another thing entirely to try to predict exactly when that will happen.
 No one who bought MBS thought housing prices would drop.
-That's because the last time they did was the Great Depression.
+The last time they did was during the Great Depression.
 They also thought they were protected by CDS.